Professor George Tridimas

 - +44 28 9036 8273

-He obtained his bachelors degree in economics from the University of Athens before completing his master’s and PhD from the University of Oxford.
-Before joining Ulster, he held positions at the University of the Witwatersrand in South Africa, and the University of Reading in England.
+He obtained a Bachelor’s of Arts in Economics from the University of Athens and a Master’s and a Doctorate in Economics from the University of Oxford.
+Before joining Ulster University, he held positions at the University of the Witwatersrand in South Africa, and the University of Reading in England.

 - Conflict, democracy and voter choice: a public choice analysis of the Athenian ostracismPublic ChoiceDate: (2016)

 - Political economy perspectives of the fall of the Greek monarchyDate: (2016)